 There are 3 broad types of Underfloor heating available.

-The second is an in-screed or in-slab wet-piped system.
+The first is an in-screed or in-slab wet-piped system.
 This system distributes the heat from a heat pump or other heat source through pipes embedded into the floor structure.
 It provides a very good and even distribution of heat.
 It is the preferred solution for new-builds or extensive renovation projects where the entire floor will be created from scratch.
 It is rarely suitable for retrofit projects due to the requirement to install insulation below and a minimum screed thickness that cannot normally be applied over existing floor coverings.

 Servicing, maintenance & repair